c9/docs.c9.io/src/workspaces/ssh_workspaces.md

 # SSH Workspaces
-To connect your Cloud9 IDE to a SSH client, we need to install a few dependencies onto your system.
+To connect your Cloud9 IDE to a SSH client, we need to install a few dependencies on your system.
 This is done by an open-source installer [which you can find here](https://github.com/c9/install/).

 Usually the installation should go through without any issues but on some systems you will need to install a few dependencies manually.
+See below for common dependency issues you might run into.

 ## Installing Python 2.7 on CentOS